Daniel Covarrubias

 Data Sources & Methodology

 Truck crossing data: U.S. Bureau of Transportation Statistics (BTS), Border Crossing/Entry Data, collected by U.S. Customs and Border Protection at the port of Laredo.
 Monthly data released with approximately 2-month lag.
 Annual figures are calendar year totals.
+Totals include both northbound and southbound crossings from BTS and City of Laredo Bridge System.

 Industrial market data: From published analysis in "Building on Trade: Laredo's Billion-Dollar Industrial Moment" (Covarrubias, 2026), sourced from Webb County Appraisal District records and commercial real estate market reports.
+Development permit data from City of Laredo Building Development Services.

 Employment exposure: From the TAMIU Texas Center trilateral employment vulnerability analysis (Covarrubias & Lozano, 2025).